 Drive north along the Kejimkujik Scenic Drive via the Kejimkujik National Park; a spectacular inland National Park with walking trails to suit all levels and some of the best canoeing in Atlantic Canada.
 Visit the excellent visitor centre, which houses replicas of the native tools found by archaeologists dating back 4500 years ago.
 Continue on to Annapolis Royal, nestled in the Annapolis Valley.
 Sightseeing suggestions in the area include Fort Anne National Historic Site, Annapolis Royal Historic Gardens, the O’Dell House Museum, Sinclair Inn National Historic Site, a delightful waterfront boardwalk and much more.
 Overnight Annapolis Royal.

-Day 5 – Annapolis Valley/Fundy National Park
+Day 5 – Annapolis Valley/Fundy National Park Area

 Day 6 – Fundy National Park

 Day at leisure to explore this magnificent park.
 The park is renowned for its hiking trails, with over 104kms of trails to choose from, ranging from easy ½km loops to a demanding 50km circuit around the park.
 The park is a haven for bird watchers, golfers, cyclists, canoeists and naturalists.
 Be sure to visit Hopewell Rocks Provincial Park – home of Hopewell Rocks.
 Visit the excellent interpretive centre on site before exploring this natural phenomenon.
 Twice each day the highest tides in the world — up to 46ft/14m — flood the beach, and twice each day you can explore the floor of the Bay of Fundy at low tide!
 Created over thousands of years by the Bay of Fundy’s awesome tidal forces, the Flowerpot Rocks are a natural wonder not to be missed.
 If time permits visit Cape Enrage Lighthouse and Mary’s Point Bird Sanctuary located nearby.
-Overnight Fundy National Park.
+Overnight Fundy National Park Area.

-Day 7 – Fundy National Park/Summerside
+Day 7 – Fundy National Park/Charlottetown

 Day 8 – Summerside/Charlottetown